How Content Strategy Extends the Value of a Trade Show

 This shift matters for organisers too.

 Hosts are no longer just operators of a physical event.
-They are platforms for industry attention and extended exhibitor value.
+They are platforms and community builders for industry attention and extended exhibitor value.

 The fair should not be the end of the story